 MOD CAN/14A7/8

-5.219 The use of the band 148-149.9 MHz by the mobile-satellite service is subject to coordination under No. 9.11A.
+5.219 The use of the frequency band 148-149.9 MHz by the mobile-satellite service is subject to coordination under No. 9.11A.
 The mobile-satellite service shall not constrain the development and use of the fixed, mobile and space operation services in the band 148-149.9 MHz.
+The use of the frequency band 148-149.9 MHz by non-geostationary satellite systems in the space operation service identified as short duration missions in accordance with Resolution [A7(I)-NGSO SHORT DURATION] (WRC-19) is not subject to No. 9.11A.

 Reasons: To remove the requirement to coordinate under RR No 9.11A for short duration missions, providing short duration missions with a faster notification process systems identified by and meeting the conditions defined in Resolution [A7(I)-NGSO SHORT DURATION] (WRC-19).